angnobel/RHDEV-BE-2-flask/README.md

 In the login route, check if jwt token is provided and valid Assume URL argument has token “?token=sdlkaskdnalsdnsald” See if username and password field arre present

+In Main
+1) GET /

+Sends a welcome message to user

+Function used: Welcome()
+Source: main.py

+Parameters: None

+Response: String containing welcome message

+Example: "Welcome to the Home Page!"

+2) GET /profiles/

+Sends a welcome message to user

+Function used: welcome()
+Source: profiles.py

+Parameters: None

+Response: String containing welcome message

+Example: "Welcome to the Profiles!"

+3) POST /profiles/profiles

+Creates a new user profiles

+Function used: create_profile()
+Source: profiles.py

+Parameters: None

+Response: Returns JSON object of the profile created or error message if profile already exists

+Example: ```{"status":"error", "message":"profile already exists"}``` or ``` {"status":"success","message":"profile created"}```

+3) GET /profiles/<int:id>

+Retrieves all data stored in a users profile

+Function used: retrieve_all_details()
+Source: profiles.py

+Parameters: None

+Response: Returns JSON object of the profile's details or error message if profile doesn't exist

+Example: ```{"status":"error", "message":"profile doesn't exists"}``` or ``` {"status":"success","data": {"name": "Nobel", "scores": [1, 2, 3, 4, 5]} }```

+4) DELETE /profiles/<int:id>

+Deletes a users profile

+Function used: delete_profile()
+Source: profiles.py

+Parameters: None

+Response: Returns JSON object of the status, success if profile is deleted or error if the profile doesn't exists

+Example: ```{"status":"error", "message":"profile doesn't exists"}``` or ``` {"status":"success","message":"profile deleted"}```

+5) GET /profiles/<int:id>/score

+Retrieves the scores of a profile above the min score if stated, otherwise it returns all the scores

+Function used: retrieve_min_score()
+Source: profiles.py

+Parameters: None

+Response: Returns JSON object of the scores and status, error if profile doesn't exist or method is wrong

+Example: ```{"status":"error", "message":"profile doesn't exists"}``` or ``` {"status":"error"}``` or ```{"scores": [9, 29, 34], "status": "success"}``` or ```{"scores": [34], "status": "success"}```

+6) POST /auth/register

+Stores a username and password given by the user in a local array called 'details' in db

+Function used: register()
+Source: auth.py

+Parameters: None

+Response: Returns JSON object of the status, error if password or user field is empty

+Example: ```{'status':'error','message':'username or password field is empty'}``` or ```{"status":"success", "message":"user registered"}```

+6) POST /auth/login

+Checks whether username and password given by the user is valid and returns a jwt token along with status

+Function used: login()
+Source: auth.py

+Parameters: None

+Response: Returns JSON object containing the status and jwt token if successful, else it returns an error message if username and password is invalid

+Example: ```{'status':'error','message':'username or password entered incorrectly'}``` or ```{'status':'success','token':'eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c'}```